govau/graylog-boshrelease/README.md

 ```

 ### Deploying to *bosh-lite*.
-a sample cloud-config and deployment manifest is provided in the `templates` directory.
+A sample cloud-config and deployment manifest is provided in the `templates` directory.
+There is a bunch of settings available to be tuned in the deployment manifest.
+In each of the jobs there is a spec file that contains a properties key.
+Any of these can be add to the `properties:` at the bottom of your deployment manifest.

 ```
+cp templates/bosh-lite-deployment.yml bosh-lite-deployment.yml
-bosh update cloud-config templates/bosh-lite-cloud-config.yml bosh deployment templates/bosh-lite-deployment.yml bosh deploy
+bosh update cloud-config templates/bosh-lite-cloud-config.yml bosh deployment bosh-lite-deployment.yml bosh deploy
 ```